dbalsom/fluxfox/README.md

 ### Bitstream Disk Images

-Bitstream images store the low-level bit encoding of each track on a diskette.
-These images typically can encode any extant protection, given the appropriate metadata (weak and damaged bits), but are more complex than sector images to manipulate and write back to.
+Bitstream images store the low-level FM or MFM encoded bit stream of each track on a diskette.
+These images typically can encode most protection types seen on the PC, given the appropriate metadata (weak and damaged bits), but are more complex than sector images to manipulate and write back to.

 * **PCE Raw Image** (PRI)
     * One of several image formats developed by Hampa Hug for use with his emulator, [PCE](http://www.hampa.ch/pce/).